DevMike42/study-guide-html/README.md

 # study-guide-html
-A Study Guide for HTML coding
+A Personal study guide for HTML coding

+## Overview
+* notes.md - Notes explaining each HTML element including common uses and code snippets
+* Some html files coming soon as visual examples